informalr/informalr/README.md

 Richel was here!

 Geert was here as well, 2nd!!
 Willy was also here - I can create a branch!!!!
+Geert again!